stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 * Still, hope dies last even for GHC, so it has turned the `inlining0` function into a wrapper which itself is inlineable as you can see.
-The idea is that in case if `inlining0` is called in an arithmetic context with some other operations on `Int`s, GHC might be able to optimize further and better glue things working on `Int#`s (like `$winlining0`) together.
+The idea is that if `inlining0` is called in an arithmetic context with some other operations on `Int`s, GHC might be able to optimize further and better glue things working on `Int#`s (like `$winlining0`) together.

 Now let's use the `INLINEABLE` pragma (if you follow the experiments on your own don't forget to export the new function as well):